dbist/cockroach-docker/cockroach-rails/README.md

 4. Run `docker exec -it roach-0 sh` to connect to a Cockroach node's shell

 5. Run `docker exec -it rails sh` to connect to the rails node's shell

+## Rails

+`main.rb` in the rails directory has a hello world sample.
+`devices.rb` is a new class to demonstrate UUID with ActiveRecord and Cockroach.